Păstorel Teodoreanu: Common themes

 According to Călinescu, Hronicul Măscăriciului Vălătuc parallels Balzac's Contes drôlatiques.
 Like the Contes, Jester Harrow's tale reuses, and downgrades, the conventions of medieval historiography—in Păstorel's text, the material for parody is Ion Neculce's Letopisețul țărâi Moldovei.
 As both the writer and his reviewers have noted, Teodoreanu mixed the subversive "counterfeiting" of Neculce's history into his own loving homage to the Moldavian dialects and their verbal clichés.
 Archaic Moldavian, he explained in a 1929 interview, was highly distinct from officialese; he related to it as "the language I used to speak, but forgot", the voicing of one's "deep melancholy".
 He specified his models: the Moldavian chroniclers, Neculce and Miron Costin; the modern pastiches, Balzac's Contes and Anatole France's Merrie Tales of Jaques Tournebroche.
 In addition, literary historian Eugen Lovinescu believes, Teodoreanu was naturally linked to the common source of all modern parodies, namely the fantasy stories of François Rabelais.
 Păstorel's "so very Rabelaisian" writing has a "thick, big, succulent note, that will saturate and overfill the reader".
+Ornea expressed his dissatisfaction with such views, arguing that Teodoreanu was primarily a narrator in the "Moldavian style", and, even there, an original one.

 A narrative experiment, Hronicul comprises at least five parody "historical novels", independent of each other: Spovedania Iancului ("Iancu's Confession"), Inelul Marghioliței ("Marghiolița's Ring"), Pursângele căpitanului ("The Captain's Purebred"), Cumplitul Trașcă Drăculescul ("Trașcă the Terrible, of the Dracula Clan"), and Neobositulŭ Kostakelŭ ("Kostakel ye Tireleſs").
 In several editions, they are bound together with various other works, covering several literary genres.
 According to biographer Gheorghe Hrimiuc, the latter category is less accomplished than the "chronicle".
 It notably includes various of Teodoreanu's attacks on Iorga.